 Tax, Inequality, and Human Rights, Nikki Reisch and Philip Alston (2019)

 Caste: The Origins of Our Discontents, Isabel Wilkerson (2020)

 Americanah, Chimamanda Ngozie Adichie (2013)

 La Vocera, Luciana Kaplan (2020)

 Prejudice and stereotypes prevent social change for good.
 We tend to normalize unfair assumptions about certain people and that contributes greatly to inequality.
-Whenever you hear somebody say something racist, homophobic or macho, call them out.
-It is acceptable (and desirable) to make somebody uncomfortable for expressing prejudice because it is the only way we have of changing power dynamics and social narratives.
+Whenever you hear somebody say something racist, homophobic, or macho, call them out.
+It is acceptable (and desirable) to make somebody uncomfortable by expressing prejudice because it is the only way we have of changing power dynamics and social narratives.